Tomb of Kha and Merit: Food and drink

 The tomb was stocked with numerous foodstuffs which were piled on tables and in bowls, packed in amphorae, and stored in baskets.
 The most numerous category was bread which Schiaparelli said was of "a more varied and plentiful assortment than has been discovered in any other tomb or exists in any museum".
 The bulk of the loaves were arranged on the low tables or packed within a large ceramic vessel.
 Most were of the standard round flat form but others were made into various shapes such as triangles, jars or trussed animals.
 Some have grooves or holes that may suggest fertility.

 Wine was also well represented, the containers for which were labelled with their year and place of origin.
 Most were sealed but those that were open evaporated over the millennia, leaving only a residue.
 Chunks of meat and roasted birds were stored salted in amphorae while salted fish were placed in bowls among the bread.
 Vegetable dishes consisted of minced and seasoned greens in bowls and jars accompanied by bundles of garlic and onions, and baskets of cumin seeds.
 Fruits included grapes, dates, figs, and nets of doum palm nuts.
 Imported species were represented by a box of almonds (mixed with domestically-grown tiger nuts) and a basket of juniper berries.
 Thirteen sealed alabaster vessels contained oils, seven of which Schiaparelli identified as the "seven sacred oils" used in funerary ritual.
 Also included was oil and salt for cooking and the fuel needed for the kitchen fire, in the form of dried cow dung.

-Few of the sealed vessels were opened by Schiaparelli so the contents of sealed (and unsealed) containers have been investigated using non-invasive techniques such as X-ray fluorescence (XRF), transmission electron microscopy (TEM), energy-dispersive X-ray spectroscopy (EDS), and types of mass spectrometry (MS), which has identified the presence of oils, fats, beeswax, and other organic compounds.
+Few of the sealed vessels were opened by Schiaparelli so the contents of over 40 sealed (and unsealed) containers have been investigated using non-invasive techniques such as X-ray fluorescence (XRF), transmission electron microscopy (TEM), energy-dispersive X-ray spectroscopy (EDS), types of mass spectrometry (MS), and neutron and gamma imaging techniques including neutron imaging which identified the presence of plant oils, animal fats, beeswax, flour, and other organic compounds.